 Instructions

 - To caramelize cashews, heat nuts and icing sugar in a frying pan, frequently stirring with a wooden spatula.
-When the sugar is melted and nuts are coated with the caramel, transfer nuts on parchment paper and cool down.
+When the sugar is melted and the nuts are coated with caramel, transfer the nuts to parchment paper and cool them down.

-Preheat the oven to 320 F/160 C and bake the loaf for 50 to 60 minutes.
-Check the cake's readiness with a thin-bladed knife: if it comes out with crumbs and moisture cling to the knife, it is ready.
+- Preheat the oven to 320 F/160 C and bake the loaf for 50 to 60 minutes.
+Check the cake's readiness with a thin-bladed knife: if it comes out with crumbs and moisture clinging to the knife, it is ready.
 Leave the bread cool on a rack.

 Notes